Divorce solicitors in Durham

-Getting a divorce can sometimes feel like a lonely process but with Smith Roddam Solicitors, you’ll gain the reassurance of having a sympathetic expert on your side to make things easier.
+Getting a divorce can sometimes feel like a lonely process but with our divorce solicitors in Durham, you’ll gain the reassurance of having a sympathetic expert on your side to make things easier.
 We’ll do all we can to ensure that the process runs as quickly and simply as possible so that you can start planning for the future.

 We believe in plain speaking and avoid legal jargon, explaining everything in a way that’s clear and easy to understand.
 We also offer a free, initial, over-the-phone chat so it won’t cost you a penny to find out how we can help you.
 Plus we’ll explain the costs and timescales involved up front so you always know what to expect.

-Contact us today if you’re looking for an experienced divorce solicitor who will provide confidential, sympathetic and friendly advice.
+Contact us today if you’re looking for experienced divorce solicitors in Durham who will provide confidential, sympathetic and friendly advice.

 No Fault Divorce